 How Long Does a Shingle Roof Last in Maryland?

-Most asphalt shingles in Maryland last around 20 to 30 years or more, but the true lifespan depends on three key factors: installation quality, ventilation, and maintenance.
-It’s common to see a 25-year shingle need major repairs or full replacement around year 20, and a 50-year shingle fall short around year 30.
+Most asphalt shingles in Maryland last around 20 to 30 years or more, but the true lifespan depends on three key factors: installation quality, ventilation, and roof maintenance.
+It’s common to see a 25-year asphalt shingle need major repairs or full replacement around year 20, and a 50-year shingle fall short around year 30.
 The final lifespan always comes down to how well the roof was installed, how well the attic breathes, and how consistently the roof is maintained.

 Initial Installation